manojmanivannan/home-ai-controller/README.md

 # Home AI Controller
-Home AI Controller 💬  is a REST framework running on the LangChain module and open-source LLMs like llama, Mixtral, etc. It provides a conversational AI interface to control home automation devices.
+Home AI Controller 💬  is a REST framework running on the Langgraph module and open-source LLMs like llama, Mixtral, etc. It provides a conversational AI interface to control home automation devices.
+This works in tandem with [home-controller](https://github.com/manojmanivannan/home-controller) project which servers as the home automation server

 ## Features
 - [x] List rooms and devices